Might as well try, right?! 🤪

 I love meditation to help prepare for labor in SO many ways.
 We keep talking about oxytocin, and meditation helps get that moving, too.

-Your body produces oxytocin to help stimulate contractions and progress labor, all the while, helping to keep the body in a more relaxed state.
-Alternatively, when we are in a fearful or fight-or-flight state, the hormones adrenaline and noradrenaline can actually slow down labor and can increase your pain.
+Your body produces oxytocin to help stimulate contractions and progress labor naturally, all the while helping to keep the body in a more relaxed state.
+Alternatively, when we are in a fearful or fight-or-flight state, the hormones adrenaline and noradrenaline can actually slow down labor and increase your pain.